faucetsdn/udmi/docs/writeback.md

 ## Cloud Behavior

 To write to a point, the cloud sets two fields in the device config.
-First, `set_value`, which specifies the value for a given point.
+First, `set_value`, which specifies the value for a given point in the device's current units.
 Second, `etag`, a value copied from the device's latest state message which uniquely represents the state.
 Specifically, `etag` is sent to avoid race conditions where the device's state changes in between the time the config message is sent by the cloud and the message is received by the device.

 ## Device Behavior